babujal/Ufo-Alert/README .md

 3- Worked on their shoots and realized the js file was getting to crawly and decide to run the game on modules.
 4- Create all methods I could inside the objects, others were necessary to build them in a separate js file.
 5- Creation of function come on the developing of the site as it got more complicated as I go adding functionalities.
-6- Run in to some issues making the bullets separate, The score update was a problem at the begining
+6- Run in to some issues making the bullets separate, The score update was a problem at the beginning.

 ## Unsolved Problems

-1- After one of the players get wipe the winner player keep doing his last move till you press play another round button.
+1- After one of the players get wiped, the winner player keeps doing his last move until you press the 'play another round' button.

 ## Contact Information

 - Name: [Alex Rodriguez]

-I hope you find Ufo Alert enjoyable as my kid does!.
+I hope you find Ufo Alert enjoyable as my kid did!
 The truth is out there!